lfoppiano/streamlit-pdf-viewer/README.md

 - Tested and developed to support Firefox and Chrome.
 - The legacy visualization works only on Firefox and does not support annotations
-- Our JavaScript skills are limited, so all troubleshooting may take time
+- This is a side project, so all troubleshooting may take time
 - The component is still in development, so expect some bugs and limitations
 - The streamlit reload at each action may render slowly for complex PDF documents
+- Removed support showing PDF documents using the native pdf.js browser's viewer.

 ## Caveats

-Here some caveats to be aware of:
+Here are some caveats to be aware of:

 - It is mandatory to specify a `width` to show PDF document on tabs and expanders, otherwise, the viewer will not be displayed on tabs not immediately visible.